symopsio/terraform-okta-ssm-modules/docs/AWSSessionManagerContinuedSSHTunneling.md

 > SSH tunneling is a powerful but lesser known feature of SSH that alows you to to create a secure tunnel between a local host and a remote service.
 Let’s imagine I am running a web server for easy private file transfer between an EC2 instance and my laptop. ...
 When the tunnel is established, I can point my browser at http://localhost:9999 to connect to my private web server on port 80.

-## Low infrastructure SSH tunneling to RDS and other services
+## SSH tunneling to RDS and other services

 The AWS Documentation on port forwarding focuses on how to use tunneling to access a service running on the remote EC2 instance you're connecting to, but it doesn't make it clear how to use tunneling to access services that are running somewhere else in your AWS infrastructure (like RDS!).